Skip to main content

 Cumulative Layout Shift (CLS) is one of the three Core Web Vitals metrics that impact search result rankings in Google.

 CLS is a measure of how user experience is impacted by unexpected layout shift.
-Layout shift is created when content moves around on the page after the initial load.
-Some layout shifts are considered expected and don't count toward the CLS metric.
-This includes shifts that follow a user interaction as well as CSS animations and transitions.
+Ever clicked a button only to have it move at the last second?
+That's layout shift in action, created when content moves around on the page after the initial load.

 This article takes a closer look at what the CLS metric is, how you can measure it, and how it can be optimized.